 On a white background, five large letters stood out, enlarged compared to previous versions of the emblem.
 They seemed to have been carried over from the past design but were resized to enhance expressiveness.
 Instead of the chicken, the egg again took center stage, becoming the company’s symbol, with a red outline that added emphasis and completed the image.

 The color palette, which included bright orange, yellow, and red tones, smoothly transitioned from the previous version, preserving continuity while enhancing visual appeal.
 The bold font improved text readability, making each letter noticeable.
-The spacing between the letters varied slightly: the first two were slightly connected, while the remaining letters, with their slanted design, gave the impression of freedom and lightness, adding a sense of dynamism and openness.
+The spacing between the letters varied slightly: the first two were slightly connected, while the remaining letters, with their slanted design, conveyed a sense of freedom and lightness, adding dynamism and openness.

 2010 – 2012